pdf-raku/PDF-Class-raku/README.md

 PDF::Class maps the internal structure of a PDF of classes and accessors for safe navigation and construction of PDF documents.

 This module is a work in progress.
-It currently maps a subset of the more commonly used PDF objects.
+It currently many of the more commonly used PDF objects.

 ```
     use PDF::Class;
+    use PDF::Catalog;
-    my $pdf = PDF::Class.new;
+    my PDF::Class $pdf .= new;
-    my $catalog = $pdf.Root;
+    my PDF::Catalog $catalog = $pdf.Root;
     with $catalog.MarkInfo //= {} {
         .Marked = True;
         .UserProperties = False;